- Gold Coast

 Standard metal-free device that is easy to clean, wear and adjust, Available with ball clasps for retention.
 Features alpha-numeric calibrating system for ease of calibration.

-Adjustments within 5.0mm range affords greater control and more precise fit.
+Adjustments within 5.0mm range afford greater control and more precise fit.
 Features Flex version for superior patient comfort and retention.
 Proven effective treatment for bruxism, mild to moderate OSA and chronic snoring.

 Dental Appliance vs CPAP